hanmow/hanmow.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is WANG Hanmo(王翰墨).
-I am currently an assistant professor in University of International Business and Economics.
+I am currently an assistant professor at School of International Trade and Economics, University of International Business and Economics.

+My research interests encompass the fields of Econometrics, Applied Microeconomics Theory, and Machine learning applications in economcis.
+Recently, my research have been primarily lies in how to theoretically provide